lsaravia/Neutral/README.md

 You also need the code from https://github.com/lsaravia/mfsba if you want the multifractal spectra output otherwise you have to comment the calls to the function *MultifractalSBA* and the includes to *mf.h* header.

-### To Do

-* Verify that the parameter rates/probabilities used in the algorithm are consistent with mean field equations

-* Create a simulation parameter for the threshold of undetected species now fixed at 0.001

 ## Bibliography

 Tilman, D., 1994.
 Competition and biodiversity in spatially structured habitats.
 Ecology, 75(1), pp.2-16.